MRCIEU/activityBigrams/README.md

 Runs tests of association of u-bigrams with BMI.
 See paper for analysis details.

-Results are stored in ubigram-assoc.csv and as a figure (figure-ubigram-assoc.pdf).
+Results are stored in ubigram-assoc.csv and one figure for the results with each u-bigram as the baseline (figure-ubigram-assoc*.pdf).

 ```bash
 cd bigramAssociations/